Everything You Need to Know About Adding a Driver to Your Car Insurance

 The cost of adding another driver to your policy depends on a number of factors, including the additional driver’s name, age, relationship to you, whether or not the additional driver has their own vehicle, license information, and driving history.

 Additionally, you’ll likely have to pay an amendment fee, usually £15-30.
-Savvy consumers should take note that the cost of adding drivers on your policy repeatedly can cost you many pounds over a year.
+Savvy consumers should take note that the cost of adding drivers on your policy repeatedly can prevent you from getting the cheapest car insurance possible.
 If someone is frequently being added to your policy it might be advisable to add them as a permanent driver.

 Are There Alternatives to Adding a Driver?